Table of contents:

 In general, one has to follow the following steps:

-check if your trigger alias is fired if you run over Run1 or Run2 data (or future triggered Run3 data):
+• check if your trigger alias is fired if you run over Run1-2 data or triggered Run3 data:

-run your tasks in stack with timestamp and event-selection tasks:
+• run your tasks in stack with event-selection-service task:

 Trigger aliases